Western Montana’s Glacier Country

 For more on Western Montana arts and culture, and where to eat, drink and stay in the region:

-Head to the heart of the downtown arts scene—the Missoula Art Museum.
+Begin your day in the heart of downtown Missoula’s arts scene—the Missoula Art Museum.
 View diverse and thought-provoking work in the Contemporary American Indian Art Collection and rotating exhibits of contemporary art relevant to the community, state and region.

-Next, make your way to the University of Montana campus to visit the internationally renowned Montana Museum of Art & Culture, home to one of the oldest and most prominent fine art collections in the Rocky Mountain Northwest, including significant historic and contemporary artworks.
+Next, make your way to the University of Montana campus to visit the internationally renowned Montana Museum of Art & Culture.
+Home to nearly 12,000 pieces, it houses the state’s largest and most comprehensive collection.
+The museum spans centuries and cultures, with an eclectic mix of artworks, from Indigenous art that honors the region’s heritage to contemporary pieces that challenge and inspire.

-At the Historical Museum at Fort Missoula, get a history lesson in Missoula's beginnings on 32 walkable acres featuring more than 20 beautifully preserved structures.
-View one of the few remaining teepee burners, a wood waste burner named for its distinctive teepee shape, and learn about fort history, a WWII alien detention center, the exploits of the all African American 25th Infantry Bicycle Corps, and Glacial Lake Missoula.
-Don't forget to climb aboard the fully restored urban streetcar in the Trolley Barn.
-Also at Fort Missoula, visit the Rocky Mountain Museum of Military History with in-depth war history spanning the Revolutionary War to today's War on Terror.
+From there, stroll through the Historical Museum at Fort Missoula, a 32-acre site with more than 20 preserved structures.
+See one of the few remaining teepee burners—a wood waste burner named for its shape—and explore exhibits on Fort Missoula’s history, including its role as a WWII internment camp, the all-Black 25th Infantry Bicycle Corps, and the ancient Glacial Lake Missoula.
+Don’t miss the fully restored urban streetcar in the Trolley Barn, or the climb the Sliderock Lookout.
+While you're there, visit the Rocky Mountain Museum of Military History for an in-depth look at U.S. war history from the Revolutionary War to the present.

-For a fascinating look at the life of a wildland firefighter, visit the Smokejumper Visitor Center, a popular Missoula visitor attraction.
+For a glimpse into the life of a smokejumper—a firefighter trained to parachute into remote wildland fires), visit the Missoula Smokejumper Visitor Center, a working training center and popular visitor attraction.
 A 45-minute tour takes you through the working smokejumper facility, including a reconstructed fire lookout tower.

 Test your wildlife knowledge at the Rocky Mountain Elk Foundation Visitor Center.
 The interactive displays allow you to hear an elk bugle, handle antlers, watch conservation films and view world-record elk mounts.
-There's also a walking trail on the beautiful Grant Creek location grounds.
+There's also a walking trail on the grounds.

 Grab dinner in downtown Missoula where you'll find no shortage of breweries, distilleries and places to eat, no matter your taste.